Saicharankalyanam/Document-Aware-Chatbot-using-Groq-AI/README.md

  - Store and retrieve embeddings using Chroma VectorDB

- - Use Groq's LLaMA-3.3-70B-Versatile for ultra-fast inference
+ - Use Groq's LLM for ultra-fast inference

  - Multi-turn conversations with memory retention

- - Cites source documents for transparency
+ - Provided source references for transparency

  - Handles ambiguous or unrelated queries gracefully